vincentstradic/kmwebproject/content/post/post7A.md

 ]
 +++

 This is the most important post so far.
-And I need everybody's help to publicize it as much as possible.
+And I need everybody's help to make it public as much as possible.
 <!--more-->

 I have two documents for you.
 The first one is: